dczmer/davelab/_zsh_configuration/04_complete-setup.md

 ### zsh-syntax-highlighting

 The [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) will colorize command text as you are typing.
-Valid command names are in green, invalid command names are red, mismatched brackets and strings will be highlighted, etc. This helps with catching syntax errors.
+Valid command names are in green, invalid command names are red, mismatched brackets and strings will be highlighted.
+This helps with catching syntax errors.

 ![image](./images/syntax-highlighting.avif){:width="299" height="32"}